hbirchtree/coffeecutie/README.OSX.md

 I (the developer) do this:

-0. Install Xcode CLI tools (eg. run clang in terminal once)
+0. Install Xcode CLI tools (eg. run `clang` in terminal once)
 1. Install Ninja and CMake through homebrew

           brew install ninja cmake

-2. Install SDL2 frameworks (SDL's website provides this, the development version)
+2. Using `quick-build.sh`, compile the `osx` target.
 3. Compile it!
-You will quickly see the appearance of .app packages in the build/bin directory.
+It should just work.
+If you experience problems, please report them.

 # Any quirks?